 SHARK FACT

-The size and shape of each species’ teeth can tell you about their diet: long, needle-like teeth are ideal for gripping slippery fish and squid; large, triangular, serrated teeth for slicing through larger fish and especially marine mammals; and broad, flat teeth for crushing shelled and armored prey.
+The size and shape of each species’ teeth can tell you about their diet: long, needle-like teeth are ideal for spearing slippery fish and squid; large, triangular, serrated teeth for slicing through larger fish and especially marine mammals; and broad, flat teeth for crushing shelled and armored prey.
 Then there are non-functional vestigial teeth, as in the case of filter-feeders like basking, megamouth, and whale sharks, which are merely evolutionary remnants from earlier ancestors and no longer serve any practical use.

 Tiger